TERMS FOR ACCEPTANCE OF CARGO BOOKINGS

 ISPS surcharges (if applicable) at US ports are for Carriers’ account in case of general cargo shipments and for Merchant’s account in case of steel shipments.

-c) a second bunker adjustment shall apply if the cost of Marine Gas Oil exceeds 300.00 per metric ton as per Platts Bunkerwire (Antwerp prices) last issued not less than one (1) working day prior commencement of loading.
-For each USD 10.00 per metric ton or fraction thereof increase on the said fuel price there is an increase by USD 0.35 per freight ton.
+A bunker adjustment shall apply if the cost of Marine Gas Oil exceeds 300.00 per metric ton as per Platts Bunkerwire (Antwerp prices) last issued not less than one (1) working day prior commencement of loading.
+For each USD 10.00 per metric ton or fraction thereof increase on the said fuel price there is an increase by USD 0.50 per freight ton.
 This surcharge shall not apply when the mentioned fuel oil price goes below the mentioned USD 300.00 per metric ton.

 a) The Merchant acknowledges that it is familiar with the Customs regulations and requirements of the USA (AMS/ACE and Security Filing ("10+2")), of Canada (ACI) and of all European Union members (AES and AIS) so far as they apply or may apply to any or all of the Merchant's cargo to be loaded hereunder ("the Cargo"), and that pursuant to the Customs rules of any of these countries, the Carrier is or may be required to present accurate and complete manifest information about the Cargo to the relevant Customs Authorities not less than 24 hours prior to the commencement of loading.
 The Merchant undertakes (without request or reminder) to provide such information in proper form to the Carrier in good time to allow the Carrier fully to comply with the Customs' requirements, and in any event not less than 96 hours or 3 full business days (whichever is the greater) prior to the commencement of loading.
 The Merchant further undertakes to ensure the shippers and receivers provide in a timely and accurate manner all relevant commercial data to the proper Authorities as required under the regulations.
 The Merchant shall indemnify the Carrier and its contractor(s) and sub-contractor(s) and hold it/ them harmless against any and all consequences howsoever arising out of any failure of the Merchant, or the failure of its servants or agents, including shippers, forwarders or receivers, fully to comply with this undertaking, including, without limitation, claims, costs, fines, delays (whether to the vessel, to the Cargo or to other cargo loaded or scheduled to be loaded on the vessel), and attorneys' fees; and the Carrier shall be entitled to refuse to load the Cargo if such information is not provided in good time or is provided in a form which is, in the reasonable opinion of the Carrier, incomplete.
 In the event that any or all the Cargo cannot be loaded or must be discharged by reason of the intervention of any regulatory Authority in the US, Canada or EU, or is not loaded on account of the Carrier's proper refusal to do so in accordance with this clause, the Merchant shall also be liable to the Carrier in deadfreight.